 As new data streams in, Compliance Intelligence works in the background to map it to specific companies.
-Flexera’s Data Optimizer draws on all the information we’ve gathered in tracking hundreds of millions of installations worldwide.
+Revenera’s Data Optimizer draws on all the information we’ve gathered in tracking hundreds of millions of installations worldwide.
 When combined with new incoming data, Compliance Intelligence can confidently name infringing organizations.

 For example, the system may see a domain name assigned by the company’s network administrator.
 Of course, such a domain name can be assigned arbitrarily and doesn’t by itself prove infringement.
 But if it matches a visible email domain, IP address, egress IP address, GPS location information, and everything else we already know about the infringing site, you can have high confidence for taking action.

-When you get started in the morning, you can display a list of all the new opportunities that Flexera has uncovered overnight.
+When you get started in the morning, you can display a list of all the new opportunities that Revenera has uncovered overnight.
 Everything’s already aggregated for you, so you know if a company is infringing in multiple locations, worldwide.

-What’s more, since it’s easy to link Flexera to your CRM systems, you can quickly filter to potential accounts you already know.
+What’s more, since it’s easy to link Revenera to your CRM systems, you can quickly filter to potential accounts you already know.
 That’s obviously valuable information for your sales teams.
 You can also immediately filter to prospect accounts: organizations you’ve never contacted, but are obviously interested in your software.